mtulio/flask-complex-sample/README.md

 ```

+### Other Options
-* run 19 sample jobs - each run will schedulle 2 jobs, so 38 jobs will be schedulled
+* You can run 19 sample jobs at the same time, in which every run will schedulle 2 jobs, so 38 jobs will be schedulled by running :

 ```bash
 for X in $(seq 1 19); do http http://localhost:5000/run; done
 ```

-* kill and remove the container
+* You can kill  and remove this container by runnning :

  `make docker-kill`

 ## TODO